 A bank should have a suitably robust infrastructure in place, which is sufficiently flexible to accommodate different and possibly changing stress tests at an appropriate level of granularity

-A bank should regularly maintain and update its stress testing framework.
+A bank should regularly maintain and update its stress-testing framework.
 The effectiveness of the stress testing program, as well as the robustness of major individual components, should be assessed regularly and independently.

 Stress testing methodology and scenario selection